ig3/srf-scheduler/README.md

 there is a card due, otherwise the next new card.

 Otherwise, getNextCard returns the next new card if:
- * total study time in the past 24 hours is less than config.targetStudyTime; and
- * total estimated study time in the next 24 hours is less than config.targetStudyTime; and
+ * average study time in the past and next 24 hours is less than config.targetStudyTime; and
  * total new cards studied in the past 24 hours is less than config.maxNewCardsPerDay; and
  * there are no overdue cards; and
- * sufficient due cards have been reviewed since the last new card or there is no due card and total study time in the past 24 hours is less than config.minStudyTime
+ * sufficient due cards have been reviewed since the last new card or there is no due card and average study time is less than config.minStudyTime

 Otherwise, getNextCard returns the next due card if there is a card due.